Flash flood guidance system: Background and scientific basis

 More than 2.2 billion people are served by these operational systems.

 Short-term operational prediction of flash floods is different from that of large river floods in several aspects (Table 1).
 Notably, short lead times for forecast, warning and response make operational flash flood prediction challenging, while they also make it a hydrometeorological problem (rather than a purely hydrological prediction problem).
 Furthermore, their potential occurrence at any time during a day or night also necessitates 24x7 operations for flash flood forecasting and warning.

 The flash flood guidance approach to developing flash flood warnings rests on the real-time comparison of observed or forecast rainfall volume of a given duration and over a given catchment to a characteristic volume of rainfall for that duration and catchment that generates bank full flow conditions at the catchment outlet.
 If the observed or forecast rainfall volume is greater than the characteristic rainfall volume then flooding in the catchment is likely.
 The characteristic rainfall volume for a particular catchment and duration, called "flash flood guidance", depends on the catchment and drainage network characteristics, and the soil water deficit determined by antecedent rainfall, evapotranspiration and groundwater loss.

 The flash flood guidance approach addresses the special requirements of operational flash flood prediction, and it differs fundamentally from usual hydrometeorological modeling approaches, notably distributed hydrological modeling.
 Table 2 highlights the differences between these two approaches.
-It is important to note the ability provided by the flash flood guidance approach for local adjustments.
+The ability provided by the flash flood guidance approach for local adjustments.
 These adjustments are necessary for reliable operational flash flood prediction on small scales, as previous studies have shown increasing uncertainty associated with even the simulations (rather than predictions) of distributed hydrological models with decreasing catchment area when operationally available data are used.